 The directors are responsible for the other information.
-The other information comprises the information included in the document titled "Global Campaign for Education NPC Annual Financial Statements for the year ended 31 December 2020", which includes the Directors' Report as required by the Companies Act of South Africa.
+The other information comprises the information included in the document titled "Global Campaign for Education NPC Annual Financial Statements for the year ended 31 December 2021" which includes the Directors' Report as required by the Companies Act of South Africa.
+The other information does not include the consolidated or the separate financial statements and our auditor's reports thereon.